KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## LifeChurch

 In the theory of Software is Eating the World, LifeChurch is the young, agile tech startup threatening the slower-moving, large-scale, established incumbent organization, which happens to be the United Methodist Church.
+Yes, the list of organizations that previously had no connection to software at all, but are now being "eaten by software" not include religious organizations.

-LifeChurch is the smaller, more agile organization bootstrapped by a few techies (it actually was) that threatens the slower-moving, large-scale, established incumbent organizations (including the United Methodist Church).
-Yes, as organizations with previously no connection at all to software are being "eaten by software," that now includes religious organizations.
+LifeChurch is the smaller, more agile organization bootstrapped by a few techies (it actually was).

 LifeChurch's Google Trends Graph results are up and to the right.